hotelcaliforniabm/duxel/README.md

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node.jpg "Düxel Node")

 ### Subfloor
-2 3/4in thick subfloors with each 2 2x4 joists are required for one floor.
+2x 3/4in thick subfloors with each 2x 2x4 joists are required for one floor.

+Mind you that the floors are not up to construction code!
+Thankfullt plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans on them...just sayin.
+I am considering either using 4x4 for the joists next time or adding a 3rd 2x4 joist...there is trade offs though.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/subfloor/Subfloor.jpg "Düxel Subfloor")